All Episodes

 Maury Povich is still doing his thing.

-I mean, I'm really beginning to wonder if CNN fake news is gonna have an edition of who's the father.
+I mean, I'm really beginning to wonder if CNN Fake News is going to have an edition of who's the father, or maybe 60 Minutes will start doing editions of that.

-Um fake news is so bad.
+Fake news is so bad.

 I'll give you a quick story.

-So, all over the news today, New York Times reporting that Donald Trump's lawyer raised the prospect of pardons for Flynn and Paul Manafort as the special counsel closed in.
+So all over the news today, New York Times reporting that Donald Trump's lawyer raised the prospect of pardons for Flynn and Paul Manafort as the special counsel closed in.

 And you're thinking, wow, that's a big story.